 On October 23, 2018, Bitcoin users began receiving minuscule amounts of BTC from BestMixer.io along with a message promoting the company’s service, which allows users to mix bitcoin, Litecoin, and Bitcoin Cash.
 These tiny transactions essentially amounted to a cost-effective mass advertising campaign—i.e., blockchain spam.

 But it wasn’t simply spam advertising: by sending Bitcoin to the top BTC addresses, BestMixer was effectively tainting these users by forcing them to transact with a mixer via these tiny transactions.
-By dusting every address with funds from a mixer, the campaign had the effect of soiling users’ reputations.
+By dusting every In a cryptocurrency context, an address is a cryptographic k...
+More with funds from a mixer, the campaign had the effect of soiling users’ reputations.
 The reason to dust so many addresses was an attempt to confuse blockchain analytics tools in order to circumvent AML, which was their stated objective.

 CipherTrace issued an alert on this campaign, calling it “crypto dusting,” because unlike other forms of spam advertising this technique had a more sinister motive.
 Based in Curacao—one of the world’s major money laundering jurisdictions according to the US Department of State—Bitmixer promotes itself as the only legal bitcoin tumbler offering “blockchain analysis resistant coins.”
 The service offers three tiers of money laundering services.
 Their premium service appears to promise freshly mined coins, but transaction tracing reveals these coins are cleansed at cryptocurrency exchanges with poor AML policies.
 For more details, see https://ciphertrace.com/crypto_dusting/.